Parthenon

 Caryatids

 There was a bit of time between the morning tour and the scheduled afternoon tour.
 This was our opportunity to explore the city streets of Athens.
 A slow walk brought us to the areas of Plaka and Monasteraki.
-There were more people walking the small streets than cars.
+The streets were more for pedestrian traffic than motor vehicle traffic.
 The shops were on both sides of the road, small, and easily accessible.
 Shops were selling a variety of goods from from clothing to souvenir items.
 Browsing through the small shops was fun.

-Eventually, we had to stop for lunch break.
-We came upon Alexander the Great restaurant, a truly great Greek restaurant that served our lunch with a friendly smile.
+Eventually, we had to stop for a meal break.
+We came upon Alexander the Great restaurant, a truly great Greek restaurant that served our meal with a warm, friendly smile.
 A meat dish that we ordered was served on a tin charcoal grill on our table.
 We joked that the only thing missing was a dip of vinegar, soy sauce, lemon, and pepper.
 We knew that this was not common in a Greek restaurant but the wonderful staff produced all of the ingredients!
-It turned out to be a wonderful lunch experience!
+It turned out to be a wonderful meal experience!
 Feast for the eyes and appetite.
 Rest for the tired feet!

 Athens beach